 In consideration of the performance of this Contract and the full completion of the work required of the Contractor by the terms and conditions of this Contract, the City agrees to pay to the Contractor the contract amount based on the following: Partial payments will be made to the Contractor by the City NET thirty (30) days after presentation of a true and accurate payment application to the City as certified by the Project Engineer or agent of the City of Greenville.
 Final estimate of the amount due to the Contractor will be made within thirty (30) days after the certified completion and final acceptance of all the work required by the Contract less retainage per Section 6.
-Payment to the Contract, shall relieve the City from all claims for work done and materials and equipment furnished under this Contract.
+Payment to the Contractor by the City of the amounts so determined to be due, in accordance with this Contract, shall relieve the City from all claims for work done and materials and equipment furnished under this Contract.